virgesmith/neworder/docs/api_auto.md

 # API Reference

 !!! note "API documentation"
-    We have yet to get an mkdoc plugin working with the pybind11 module.
+    We have yet to get an API doc plugin working with the pybind11 module.
+In the meantime, the raw docstrings are reproduced verbatim below.

 ## `neworder` module